simonhildebrandt/sodapop-search/README.md

 ## Development

-So far this machinery is very targeted to [Refresher]'s usecase, and isn't customisable at all.
+So far this machinery is very targeted to [Refresher](https://github.com/simonhildebrandt/refresher)'s usecase, and isn't customisable at all.
 Any suggestions for ways to adapt it to make it more broadly useful are welcome.